Mical155/L2_2022_U13_Mitchell/Documentation/testing.md

 After testing my website and seeing how it functions, meets the stakeholders requirements and how appealing it seems I have given my personal opinions on what I believe is the great about the website and what I think I should improve.

 Personally, I believe my website meets a majority amount of the stakeholders requirements and their needs.
 The website is perfectly functional, obviously apart from the purchase page but I did leave a little notification that lets any user know that this hasn't been implemented yet and will be eventually.
 Apart from that everything else functions completely fine e.g. navigation system, hyperlinks, videos, carousel.
 I also believe the color scheme is great and will be appealing to stakeholders because it doesn't contain too many colors and not too little, plus it also similary matches the logo of my website that I made on adobe photoshop.
 I believe the fonts will be fairly readable for people and is rather appealing.
 I also believe that the images included in the website are at an appropriate size so that they don't come out as compressed and look distorted, plus I have made sure to showcase the most recent phones the most so that they attract more users to go through my website.

+After testing my website I believe that I should add a database at the bottom of each shop web page (apart for the main one), the database will contain the phone names, company name, owner of that company, price of that phone and the date that phone was released.
+I've decided that I should add this because it will make it easier on customers for them to find what phone they are looking because it is a simple table that provides them with relevant information about the phone e.g. price, brand, release date etc.

 # Improvements (my opinion)